A rumor regarding Disneyland moving to Texas recently surfaced on the internet.

 “All events, persons, and companies depicted herein, including Disney, Walt Disney, and The Disney Company, are fictitious, and any similarity to actual persons, living, dead or otherwise, or to actual firms, is coincidental.
 Really.
 The same goes for any similarities to actual facts.”

-Disney has also given zero indication that they have any plans to move their park.
-Quite the contrary, they are determined to work with California Governor Gavin Newsom who says the state is “actively looking” for a way they can reopen the parks and resort hotels in Southern California, following in the footsteps of Walt Disney World Resort in Florida, Disneyland Paris, Tokyo Disney Resort and Shanghai Disney Resort.
+Disney has also given zero indication that they plan to move their Park.
+Quite the contrary, they are determined to work with California Governor Gavin Newsom, who says the state is “actively looking” for a way they can reopen the parks and Resort hotels in Southern California, following in the footsteps of Walt Disney World Resort in Florida, Disneyland Paris, Tokyo Disney Resort and Shanghai Disney Resort.

 Despite this fact, the fake news of Disneyland and Disney California Adventure’s transfer spread like wildfire across the internet.
 So we at Inside the Magic wanted to take a moment and debunk this story for our readers.

-The day is coming when the gates will reopen and we will be able to spend a day in Disneyland once again.
-And when that day comes, it will be on that same plot of land in Anaheim where the park has stood for the past 65 years.
+The day is coming when the gates will reopen, and we can spend a day in Disneyland again.
+And when that day comes, it will be on that same plot of land in Anaheim where the Park has stood for the past 65 years.

-But if Disney were to put a new theme park in Texas and open a third Disney Resort in the U.S., where do you think it should go and what do you think it would be like?
+But if Disney were to put a new theme Park in Texas and open a third Disney Resort in the U.S., where should it go, and what would it be like?
 Let us know in the comments!